Cooperation in public goods game on square lattices with agents changing interaction groups: Results

 The most interesting observation from the performed numerical experiments is that the participation of the roaming agents is reaching the optimal point in each one.
 At this point, the synergy factor which is required to ensure that the cooperation is dominant becomes minimal, and it cannot be decreased without increasing the synergy factor required to achieve the threshold $T_\mathcal{C}$.

-From the obtained results one can argue that there is an optimal value of the roaming agents participation, $\delta^\mathcal{C}$, for each threshold of the cooperator's participation.
-At this value the system is achieving the ratio of collaborators at the level of $T_\mathcal{C}$, with the minimal synergy factor required to achieve this.
-This is equivalent to saying that the curve $\{(\delta,r(\delta)) : \mathcal{C}(PGG(\delta,r)) = T_\mathcal{C}\}$ is the Pareto front of the problem of joint optimization of the cooperation participation with respect to the roaming agents participation and the synergy fraction.
+From the obtained results one can argue that there is an optimal value of the roaming agent's participation, $\delta^\mathcal{C}$, for each threshold of the cooperator's participation.
+At this value, the system is achieving the ratio of collaborators at the level of $T_\mathcal{C}$, with the minimal synergy factor required to achieve this.
+This is equivalent to saying that the curve $\{(\delta,r(\delta)) : \mathcal{C}(PGG(\delta,r)) = T_\mathcal{C}\}$ is the Pareto front of the problem of joint optimization of the cooperation participation regarding the roaming agents participation and the synergy fraction.
 Hence, $\delta^\star$ is defined as

-In the particular examples presented in this \docName we fix the threshold of the cooperators participation $T_\mathcal{C}=0.98$.
-Additionally, by the cooperators participation we understood the average number of cooperators in the last $2^{10}$ Monte Carlo simulation steps.
+In the particular examples presented in this \docName we fix the threshold of the cooperator's participation $T_\mathcal{C}=0.98$.
+Additionally, by the cooperator's participation, we understood the average number of cooperators in the last $2^{10}$ Monte Carlo simulation steps.

 The plots presented in Fig.~\ref{fig:min-delta} demonstrate the scaling of the optimal $\delta^\star$ for the cases of Public Goods Game with roaming agents on lattices with the interaction neighbourhoods of size $4\leq K \leq 12$, with varying size of the lattice set to $L=16$, $L=32$, and $L=64$.
-One can see that the scaling of the optimal value of the roaming participation is very similar and is independent from the size of the lattice.
+One can see that the scaling of the optimal value of the roaming participation is very similar and is independent of the size of the lattice.
 This demonstrates that the introduction of the roaming agents should not be governed by the size of the considered system, but rather by the capabilities of the agents to choose their interaction neighbourhoods.